IV Drip for Morning Sickness

 - Low blood sugar

-- Frequent travel
+- Frequent travel or motion sickness

-Ways Pregnant Women Can Treat Morning Sickness
+Ways Pregnant Women Can Treat Mild Morning Sickness:

-- Eat toast or crackers
+- Eat toast or crackers.

-- Stick to bland foods like bananas, rice, broth, apples, nuts, or plain baked potatoes
+- Stick to bland foods like bananas, rice, broth, apples, nuts, or plain baked potatoes.

-- Drink plenty of water throughout the day
+- Drink plenty of water throughout the day.

-- Try ginger tea or candies
+- Try ginger tea or candies.

-- Keep your home and office well-ventilated
+- Keep home and office spaces well-ventilated.

-- Try an acupressure wrist band
+- Try an acupressure wristband.

 Benefits of Anti-Nausea IVs For Morning Sickness